 Executive Director and Founder

-Ms. Huber is a social entrepreneur and the executive director and founder of Drink Local.
-Drink Tap., Inc. She has a 16 year history of civic engagement, project management, working with youth, mentoring, leadership, volunteerism, environmental stewardship, and academic accomplishments proven by an extensive list of awards and honors.
-In 2013, she was selected to present at bigBANG! in Cleveland, Ohio, named one of Cleveland’s Most Interesting People of 2012 by Cleveland Magazine, inducted into the 2012 Mentor High School (Ohio) Alumni Hall of Fame, awarded the 2012 Distinguished Alumni Award from the Urban College at Cleveland State University, featured a water action figure by Circle of Blue and was chosen as one of Cleveland Scene’s People July 2016.
-Huber is the executive producer of the 2014 documentary, “Making Waves“, and advocates for safe water through speaking engagements domestically and designing and building safe water projects globally in east Africa.
-Her mission is to save our water and save lives.
+Since 2011, her international development expertise has developed in Uganda in the water, hygiene and sanitation sector.
+In 2019, she received the Crain’s Cleveland Business 40 Under 40 award, in 2017, she was voted ‘Best Activist‘ by Cleveland Scene Magazine, selected for Crain’s 40 Under 40,invited present at bigBANG! in 2013, named one of Cleveland’s Most Interesting People of 2012 by Cleveland Magazine, inducted into the 2012 Mentor High School (Ohio) Alumni Hall of Fame, awarded the 2012 Distinguished Alumni Award from the Urban College at Cleveland State University, featured a water action figure by Circle of Blue and was chosen as one of Cleveland Scene’s People July 2016.
+Huber is the executive producer of the 2014 documentary, “Making Waves“, the executive producer and director of the 2020 documentary “The Last Drop“, and advocates for equitable water and sanitation domestically and creates WASH projects in East Africa in Uganda.

-2016 Board of Directors
+2021 Board of Directors

-Stephen Chipchase, Board Chairman
+Stephen Chipchase, Vice Chair

 Steve joined the board of Drink Local, Drink Tap!
 In November of 2015 and became Chairman in April of 2016.
 He served in the past as a Board Member of the Solon Chamber of Commerce and significant corporate participant in “Light the Night” in Ann Arbor for the Leukemia and Lymphoma Society.
 Steve grew up and raised his family in Northeast Ohio but it’s his international travels into Southeast Asia and Africa that drew him to the organization.
 Seeing first-hand the extreme poverty that occurs in 3rd world countries he was drawn to DLDT’s mission of access to clean drinking water in Africa and the education and activism locally to bring awareness to the world’s water issues.